Deansgate railway station

 It is linked to Deansgate-Castlefield tram stop and the Manchester Central Convention Complex by a footbridge built in 1985; Deansgate Locks, The Great Northern Warehouse and the Science and Industry Museum are also nearby.

 The platforms are elevated, reached by lift or stairs, or by the walkway from the Manchester Central Complex.
 The ticket office, staffed full-time, is between street and platform levels.
 There are no ticket barriers, although manual ticket checks take place on a daily basis.

-It is on the Manchester to Preston and the Liverpool to Manchester lines, both heavily used by commuters.
-Most tickets purchased by passengers to Deansgate are issued to Manchester Stations or Manchester Central Zone, therefore actual usage is not reflected in these statistics, due to the difficulty in splitting the ticket sales correctly between the four grouped stations (Piccadilly, Victoria, Oxford Road and Deansgate).
+It is on the Manchester to Preston and the Liverpool–Manchester lines, both used heavily by commuters.
+Most tickets purchased by passengers to Deansgate are issued to Manchester Stations or Manchester Central Zone; therefore actual usage is not reflected in these statistics, due to the difficulty in splitting the ticket sales correctly between the four grouped stations (Piccadilly, Victoria, Oxford Road and Deansgate).